FancyPixel/gulps/README.md

 Feel free to edit the file, we'll include your translation in the next release and attribute your work.

+###Contributors

+- Thanks to [Donny Wals](https://github.com/donnywals) for the Dutch translation.
+- Thanks to [Alexandre Thomas](https://github.com/thomalexandre) for the French translation.

 #Imitation is the sincerest form of flattery

 That's why we want to thank these fellow developers for the vote of confidence: